riahalz/Shadows-On-The-Sands/README.md

 # Shadows-On-The-Sands
 <img src = "SOTSMainMenuBackground.png">

-<p>'Shadows On The Sands' is a mystery/thriller visual novel game developed using Python and the Ren'Py engine.</p>
+'Shadows On The Sands' is a mystery/thriller visual novel game developed using Python and the Ren'Py engine.

+Free to play

 Technologies:
 - Python